SA floored by American man lying about his race to swindle blind elderly woman

 - A South African lady and UCT graduate turned to TikTok to vent about how an inexperienced photographer scammed her.

-- Mzansi was worried about an American lady who got scammed in Cape Town after booking an overnight home in Camps Bay.
+- Mzansi was worried about an American lady who got scammed in Cape Town after booking an overnight stay in Camps Bay.

 - South Africans were floored after one lady shared how she and her dad were scammed on her birthday after purchasing her dream phone from a stranger.